 From Santiago to Buenos Aires, take in the natural wonders of Patagonia in under two weeks.
 Explore Chile and Argentina’s capital cities, visit the mystical island of Chiloe, marvel at the world famous Perito Moreno Glacier and explore Torres del Paine National Park by boat.

 Today is free for you to independently explore Santiago at your own pace or join an optional excursion to Valaparaiso, which is a lively seaport built on a series of hills, overlooking the seaside resort of Vina del Mar.
-In Chile’s second city you can explore the steep, winding streets and see the brightly coloured colonial homes or take a ride in one of the wooden funiculars to one of the cliff-top communities.
+In Chile’s second city you can explore the steep, winding streets and see the brightly colored colonial homes or take a ride in one of the wooden funiculars to one of the cliff-top communities.

 Overnight: Santiago | Breakfast